miguelarbesu/cookiecutter-reproducible-science/README.md

 Usage
 -----
-To start a new science project:
+To start a new science project from this version of the template:

 `cookiecutter gh:miguelarbesu/cookiecutter-reproducible-science`